ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/2-clustering/_index.md

 weight = 2
 +++

 With version 3.1 Ansible Tower introduced clustering, replacing the redundancy solution configured with active-passive nodes.
-Clustering is balancing load between controller nodes/instances.
+Clustering is balancing load between controller nodes.
 Each controller instance is able to act as an entry point for UI and API access.

 {{% notice tip %}}
 Using a load balancer in front of the controller nodes is possible, but optional because an automation controller cluster can be accessed via all controller instances.